 A page will pop up asking you for your Latitude and Longitude in “DMM” format!
 This is one of the most important steps in this process!
 If you get this wrong in any way or if your latitude and longitude are more than 35 feet away from your actual satellite dish antenna location, you may never find the satellite or get a signal!

-You can find your latitude and longitude several ways!
+You can find your latitude and longitude in several ways!
 We strongly recommend using a GPS or a GPS app in your smartphone such as GPS Status!
 We prefer an app called “GPS Status” on Android devices because it allows you to select the latitude and longitude in the DMM format that your modem requires you to enter!
 We found an app for iPhone called Commander Compass that seems to show you latitude and longitude in DMM format as well but we haven’t tried or tested it yet!
 Make sure whatever app you use works off-grid without cellular service, but most of these do!

 If you do not have a GPS or GPS App, we recommend using a website called www.findlatitudeandlongitude.com It allows you to search for your location via address, city, etc. You can zoom in or out as needed!
 This is a screen crop from that site, and when you click your mouse on your antenna location (blue circle), you will see coordinates show up!
 You want to use the “DMM” latitude and longitude format that’s within the red box as this is the only format the HT2000W modem will recognize!
 (This site has changed since the below screenshot, but it still works similarly!)

-Once you have figured out your antenna’s latitude and longitude and have it in the correct “DMM” format, enter that latitude and longitude into the modem!
+Once you have figured out your antenna’s latitude and longitude and have it in the correct “DMM” or “DDM” format, enter that latitude and longitude into the modem!
 Be sure to set the N or S and the W or E accordingly as well!

 Next, select the E19 (Echostar 19) satellite @ 97.1 West unless you are in one of the few areas (South of Portland, OR, south of Miami, FL, parts of Wisconsin, etc.) where E19 doesn’t cover and in that case select E17 @ 107.1 West.

 When you continue, you will see a signal page that will show you the coordinates/settings for satellite dish antenna and it will show you signal strength!
-Make a note of magnetic azimuth, elevation and polarity and take them with you out to the satellite dish antenna!
+Make a note of magnetic azimuth, elevation, and polarity and take them with you out to the satellite dish antenna!
 If you are using an oval .74m antenna, you will also need the skew/tilt setting as well!

 Azimuth is your compass heading to the satellite!
 Even though you are probably going to be pointing to the 97.1W satellite, that’s just where it’s located in comparison to other satellites in the southern skies, so the azimuth heading is the direction you need to point your dish to see that satellite!
-The MAGNETIC heading is something you would use with a standard compass, while the TRUE heading is something your would typically use with a GPS.
+The MAGNETIC heading is something you would use with a standard compass, while the TRUE heading is something you would typically use with a GPS.
 We usually stand behind the dish when we do this part!
 If you have a standard magnetic compass, you rotate the compass until the needle is on North and then look at where your azimuth setting is pointing.
 For instance, if your azimuth said 168 degrees, you will find where 168 is on your compass and you will know that that is the direction your satellite dish will be pointing to find the satellite!

 Polarity: On your transmitter/LNB assembly just behind the clear plastic lens cover on the round part of the radio there is 2 or maybe 4 3mm Allen screws!
 If you look on the edge of that base, there is a tiny little arrow that is probably pointing to a small L on the base!
 That means the transmitter is on LEFT polarity!
-If your modem told you LEFT, then it is correct, however if it told you R then you need to loosen/remove the Allen screws with your 3mm Allen wrench, slide the feed assembly out, rotate it ¼ turn and slide it back in and re-install the Allen screws.
+If your modem told you LEFT, then it is correct, however, if it told you R then you need to loosen/remove the Allen screws with your 3mm Allen wrench, slide the feed assembly out, rotate it ¼ turn and slide it back in and re-install the Allen screws.
 Some radios have an R on them for RIGHT, but some only have the L. If yours only has the L make sure your arrow is pointing at a blank spot if you need to use R. Now, this could change if you are planning on moving your antenna around!
 Different beams use different polarities!
 Also, unfortunately, Hughes has told us that this setting is not always shown correctly in the modem, so if you fight getting a signal for a long time you might try changing the polarity to see if that helps!